PFC CSKA Moscow: Under Olić, Berezutski and Fedotov

 On 23 March 2021, CSKA appointed their former striker Ivica Olić as their new head coach.
 After just nine games, culminating in a 6th place finish in the 2020–21 Russian Premier League, missing the European competitions for the first time in 20 years, Olić left CSKA by mutual consent on 15 June 2021 with Aleksei Berezutski being placed in temporary charge.
 On 19 July 2021, Berezutski was confirmed as CSKA's new permanent head coach.

 In February 2022, CSKA were hit by sanctions from the United States Department of the Treasury as a consequence of the ongoing Russian invasion of Ukraine.
-CSKA is owned by Russian state-controlled VEB and was sanctioned as its asset.
+CSKA is owned by Russian state-controlled VEB.RF and was sanctioned as its asset.
 In addition, the European Club Association suspended the team.
 CSKA won season-best 6 consecutive league games (last two before the winter break and the first four after), Berezutski was selected league's coach of the month for March 2022 and the club moved up to the 3rd position in the standings within 6 points of league-leading Zenit Saint Petersburg.
 However, CSKA won only twice in the remaining 8 games of the league season and finished in 5th place.
-On 15 June 2022, Berezutski left his role as Head Coach after his contract was terminated by mutual agreement, with Vladimir Fedotov being appointed as the clubs new Head Coach the same day.
+On 15 June 2022, Berezutski left his role as head coach after his contract was terminated by mutual agreement, with Vladimir Fedotov being appointed as the clubs new head coach the same day.
+Fedotov led CSKA to the 2nd place in the 2022–23 Russian Premier League.
+CSKA also won the 2022–23 Russian Cup.

+Under Nikolić

+Marko Nikolić was appointed CSKA manager before the 2024–25 season.
+In the first season under Nikolić, CSKA finished third in the Russian Premier League and won the 2024–25 Russian Cup.

 Stadium

 CSKA had its own stadium called "Light-Athletic Football Complex CSKA" and abbreviated as LFK CSKA.
 Its capacity is very small for a club of its stature; no more than 4,600 spectators.

 Between 1961 and 2000, CSKA played their home games at the Grigory Fedotov Stadium.
 In 2007, the Grigory Fedotov Stadium was demolished in 2007, and ground was broken on the club's new stadium Arena CSKA later the same year.
 During construction of their new stadium, CSKA played the majority of their games at the Arena Khimki and Luzhniki Stadium.
 After several delays in its construction, Arena CSKA was official opened on 10 September 2016.

-On 28 February 2017, CSKA Moscow announced that they had sold the naming rights to the stadium to VEB, with the stadium becoming the VEB Arena.
+On 28 February 2017, CSKA Moscow announced that they had sold the naming rights to the stadium to VEB.RF, with the stadium becoming the VEB Arena.

 In 2018, CSKA decided to play its home UEFA Champions League matches at Luzhniki Stadium, instead of VEB Arena.